rasmuserik/fmtools/README.md

   - generic widgets
   - fields
     - separate ids for double-checkboxes
-- synchronise / works offline
+- synchronise to disk / works offline
   - better performant sync of db to disk
     - use localforage instead of localstorage
     - check if async single-blob is ok performancewise
 - dynamic templates (repeat lines based on objects)
   - repeat lines based on object-graph traversal
-- navigate the object hierachy, and find the relevant report
+- sync data  to server
 - attach/show images for each line in the report
   - photo capture
     - make sure react-img has proper properties